djeada/Git-Notes/notes/14_branching_strategies.md

 #### Disadvantages

-* Dependency on Feature Toggles: The use of feature toggles (flags) is required to hide features still under development.
+* The use of feature toggles (flags) is required to hide features still under development.
-* Complex Feature Integration: The integration of large or intricate features may pose challenges, as they can disrupt other parts of the system until fully completed.
+* The integration of large or intricate features may pose challenges, as they can disrupt other parts of the system until fully completed.
-* Sophisticated Testing Requirement: This strategy necessitates comprehensive acceptance testing procedures to ensure code quality.
+* This strategy necessitates comprehensive acceptance testing procedures to ensure code quality.
-* Project Suitability: It may not be appropriate for projects with long release cycles or numerous concurrent features due to potential conflict and complexity.
+* It may not be appropriate for projects with long release cycles or numerous concurrent features due to potential conflict and complexity.

 #### When to Use